Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: Introduction

 \section{Introduction}

-Federated learning (FL), first proposed in \cite{McMahan2016FL}, has been widely studied and applied as a secured and privacy-preserving distributed learning framework via its parameter sharing and aggregation designs instead of raw data sharing in centralized learning.
-From research perspectives, current literature focuses on (i) privacy and security enhancement, (ii) performance and efficiency improvement.
+Federated Learning (FL) \cite{McMahan2016FL}, see in Fig.~\ref{fig_1}a, has emerged as a widely studied and applied distributed learning framework that ensures security and privacy by sharing and aggregating model parameters instead of raw data, as is done in centralized learning.
+Recent advancements in FL research \cite{Chen2024Advancements} primarily focus on two key aspects: (i) enhancing privacy and security, and (ii) improving efficiency.